 With the PA Legislature's passage of Act 138 (2016), Cumberland Valley's attendance procedures have been modified to reflect changes in PA's truancy laws.
-When a student is absent from school, the absence is considered unlawful until the school receives a written excuse from the parent/guardian.
-After three school days without a written excuse or acceptable excuse per School District Policy, the absence is considered unlawful.
+When a student is absent from school, the absence is considered unlawful until the school receives a submitted excuse from the parent/guardian.
+After three school days without a submitted acceptable excuse per School District Policy, the absence is considered unlawful.

 The District will send letters indicating an unlawful absence.
-If a student accumulates a fourth unlawful absence, the parent will receive a reminder from the District stating the number of unlawful absences and an invitation to participate in the creation of a School Attendance Improvement Plan (SAIP).
+If a student accumulates a fourth unlawful absence, the parent will receive a reminder from the District stating the number of unlawful absences and an invitation to participate in a School Attendance Improvement Conference (SAIC).
+At the conference, a School Attendance Improvement Plan (SAIP) will be created.
 The goal of this meeting and creation of the plan is to form a partnership between parents, student, and school personnel to improve school attendance.